Finance for Physiotherapists

 You may need to borrow for a deposit on a long-term lease.

 Alternatively, you might want to buy with a Commercial Mortgage.
-Not only will buying your premises protect your practice from rent increases, it could provide you with a valuable asset.
+Not only will buying your premises protect your practice from rent increases, but it could also provide you with a valuable asset.

 We can provide all the answers you need for Commercial Property Finance.
 Whether you want to acquire your existing premises from your landlord or look at a new location we can help you find the most cost-effective solutions.